 Ric Escobedo

-Ric’s family Tanya and Taiyari live in and are caretakers of a small farm in Leavenworth.
-He enjoys family activities like hiking with pets, swimming, dancing daily with daughter, physical fitness and motorcycling.
+Ric and his family live in and are caretakers of a small farm in Leavenworth.
+He enjoys family activities like hiking with pets, swimming, dancing daily with daughter, physical fitness, and motorcycling.

 Ric is honored to be a Board Member with WRI.
-The mission of WRI aligns with Ric’s practice and vision of service, seeing folk’s transformation through reconnection to the natural world and creating leaders in action to help facilitate conscious loving communities.
+The mission of WRI aligns with Ric’s practice and vision of, seeing folk’s transformation through reconnection to the natural world and creating leaders in action to help facilitate conservation and sustainable growth.